ddrone/urban-pancake/docs/Tasks.md

 ## Active

+* [ ] Make it possible to run the application using different data store (for testing)
+* [ ] Make a video recording of the application in action
 * [ ] Start tackling the second part, adding an implementation of a programming language into the mix
   * [ ] Sketch out an idea for REPL that is able to render data in other ways rather than just printing the text
     * [ ] Write that the PKM is going to be integrated into programming language, but the exact details are still unclear